Appsero/docs/docs/user-guide/add-theme.md

 Select the theme’s hosted site among **[AppSero](#appsero)**, **[WordPress.org](#wordpress-org)**, **[Envato](#envato)** and **[Your Site](#your-site)**.

 ### AppSero
 Select AppSero if the theme hosted on appaero.com after that you will get an option to enable licensing.
-If you would like to manage licencing for this theme then <code>Enable</code> licencing system otherwise <code>Disable</code> it.
+If you would like to manage licensing for this theme then <code>Enable</code> licensing system otherwise <code>Disable</code> it.

 If this is a premium theme then check on <code>This Is a Premium theme</code>.

-If enable <code>This Is a Premium Theme</code> then you will get an option  for variation.
+If enabled <code>This Is a Premium Theme</code> then, you will get an option  for variation.
 If the theme has multiple variations then check on <code>Has Variations</code> and add variations by providing <code>Variation Name</code> and <code>Activations limit.</code>

 ### WordPress.org
 Licensing is not available for the theme hosted on WordPress.org.

 ### Envato
-To enable licencing using envato purchase key click on <code>Use Envato Purchase Code</code> button.
+To enable licensing using Envato purchase key click on <code>Use Envato Purchase Code</code> button.
 If don’t need licensing then click <code>Not Using Any</code> button.
 To use Envato licensing by purchase code you have to [connect](envato-licensing.md) this theme with your Envato item.

 [Click Here To Learn More About Envato Licensing](envato-licensing.md)